 Beasts two and four are a different story though.
 They're both characterized as violent.
 While Darius the Mede wasn't noted as being particularly violent, the nation of Media is portrayed in Scripture as violent (Isa 13:17; Jer 51:11, 28).
 The fourth kingdom in both Daniel 2 & 7 are excessively violent and here in Daniel 7 they both have threatening teeth.

-These four beasts (kings) will all arise, in the future, prior to the return of King Yeshua:
+While the above are interesting similarities, these four beasts (kings/kingdoms) will all arise together in the same future timeframe, prior to the return of King Yeshua:

 [Dan 7:17 LSB] ‘These great beasts, which are four in number, are four kings who will arise from the earth.